-The traditional tahonas had a huge volcanic stone – but our mechanical tahona is easier to clean, more efficient and saves much more energy.
-Unlike an old-fashioned tahona, which was usually driven by a horse or a mule, ours is driven by a 1 hp motor.
+Traditional tahonas are a large volcanic stones – but the mechanical tahona, nicknamed “Frankenstein” after our Master Distiller Felipe Camarena, does a better job at gently extracting the sugars and leaving the things we don’t want in our tequila.
+Also it is easier to clean, more efficient and saves much more energy.
+Unlike an old-fashioned tahona, which was usually driven by a horse or a mule, frankenstein is driven by a 1 hp motor.

-The steam roller with custom made metal dowels rolls over the agave and gently squeezes it while discarding the fibres.
+This one of a kind mechanical tahona from El Pandillo rolls over the agave and gently squeezes it while not damaging the fibers.
 Tequila made with a tahona tends to have a sweeter and smoother profile.
 It is a slow process, but it allows us to retain the flavors we want.

-The powerful tahona we use was built by Felipe Camarena, a 3rd generation master distiller.
+The powerful tahona we use was built by Felipe Camarena at El Pandillo Distillery, a 3rd generation master distiller.
 He named it “Frankenstein” because he upcycled spare parts from a steamroller & a train axel.